 Curtin University of Technology

 Curtin grew fast, continuing the program of expansion that hallmarked the WAIT years.
-The University was continually building and refining the campus in a game of “catch up” to meet the requirements of ever-growing numbers of students and staff.
+The University was continually building and refining the campus to meet the requirements of ever-growing numbers of students and staff.

 The 1990s saw great change for Curtin.
 It had moved from a predominantly undergraduate institution to a university with degrees and awards across the spectrum to doctoral level.
-Despite stringent financial constraints Curtin worked through its funding issues via its relationships with external partners and received 35% of research funding from sources other than the federal government.
+At a time of decreasing federal funding, Curtin began exploring its international horizons, especially in Asia.
 Growth in international student numbers supported ongoing campus development.

-In the mid 1990s plans were unveiled to develop the John Curtin Centre – an international community project to honour the former wartime Australian Prime Minister.
-The Centre would become a focal point on the Bentley campus and would eventually host the John Curtin Institute of Public Policy (JCIPP), the John Curtin Gallery and the John Curtin Prime Ministerial Library (JCPML).
+In the mid 1990s plans were unveiled to develop the John Curtin Centre – a major construction venture honouring the University’s namesake that would provide a unifying physical heart for Curtin Perth and help announce Curtin’s arrival as a university of consequence.
+The Centre became home to the John Curtin Gallery and the John Curtin Prime Ministerial Library (JCPML) – Australia’s first ever prime ministerial library.
 It later won the Premier’s Civic Design Award.

 The University undertook a comprehensive review of its strategic plan in 1996.
 After an extended period of consultation and development, the vision was to establish Curtin as a world-class university of technology.
 The words “look ever forward”, taken from the writings of John Curtin in 1932 about the role of universities, became its new motto.